 - ½ tsp cinnamon

 - Dash of nutmeg

 - ¼ tsp sea salt

-- Pit dates and add to a small jar or bowl.
-Pour warm water overtop to soften up dates and allow to sit for ten minutes.
+Pit the dates and add to a small jar or bowl.
+Pour warm water overtop to soften the dates, and allow to sit for ten minutes.
 Drain and discard water before use.

-- Chop apples into large diced pieces and spread evenly on a baking tray.
+Large dice the apples, and spread evenly on a baking tray.
 Toss with coconut oil and cinnamon.
 Bake in the oven 15-18 minutes, or until soft and fragrant.
-Remove from oven and set aside.
+Remove from the oven and set aside.

-- In a high-speed blender or food processor combine walnuts, oats, almonds, sea salt, ginger, cinnamon, and nutmeg.
-Pulse a few times until mixture becomes broken down with large pieces throughout.
+In a high-speed blender or food processor, combine the walnuts, oats, almonds, sea salt, ginger, cinnamon, and nutmeg.
+Pulse a few times until the mixture becomes broken down with large pieces throughout.
 Don’t over process this mixture!

-- Add in roasted apples and soaked and drained dates.
-Pulse until mixture becomes thick and sticky, allowing the mixture to have large pieces for texture.
+Add the roasted apples and soaked and drained dates.
+Pulse until the mixture becomes thick and sticky, leaving large pieces for texture.